 In hyperventilation syndrome, people feel that they cannot get enough air, and they breathe heavily and rapidly.
 This syndrome is commonly caused by anxiety rather than a physical problem.
 Many people who experience it are frightened, may have chest pain, and may believe they are having a heart attack.
 They may have a change in consciousness, usually described as feeling that events occurring around them are far away, and they may feel tingling in their hands and feet and around their mouth.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with dyspnea, the following symptoms are of particular concern:

 Agitation or confusion or a decreased level of consciousness

 Chest discomfort or the feeling the heart is pounding or racing or has skipped a beat (palpitations)

 When to see a doctor

-People who have shortness of breath at rest, chest pain, palpitations, a decreased level of consciousness, agitation, or confusion or have difficulty moving air in or out of their lungs should go to the hospital right away.
+People who have shortness of breath at rest, chest pain, palpitations, agitation, confusion or a decreased level of consciousness or have difficulty moving air in or out of their lungs should go to the hospital right away.
 Such people may need immediate testing, treatment, and sometimes admission to the hospital.
 Other people should call a doctor.
 The doctor can determine how rapidly they need to be evaluated based on the nature and severity of their symptoms, their age, and any underlying medical conditions.
 Typically, they should be evaluated within a few days.